Oxford Iran student's exercise vest sparks terror alert

 The Iranian claims an officer told him he should use the vest elsewhere because of his appearance.

 Thames Valley Police said it was an appropriate response and the decision was not made on ethnicity alone.

 Mr Karimi was walking in Southfield Road on Monday afternoon when he was ordered to put his hands in the air by an armed officer in a bullet-proof vest.

 He said: "I made a few steps and he said 'Stop, Stop!
 Don't move!'.
-Then he came slowly towards me and tried to take my vest off but it's quite heavy so I had to help him."'Fear and paranoia'
+Then he came slowly towards me and tried to take my vest off but it's quite heavy so I had to help him."

 Mr Karimi claimed after he explained the vest was part of his exercise regime, the officer told him: "You have to imagine what this looks like with someone of your appearance".

 "I said 'Sorry, but I'm just doing my work out - why should I adapt my ways because other people are suspicious?'."

 Mr Karimi said he was then asked to give the officer his personal details under the Terrorism Act 2006 and was ordered to take his vest off.

 "I said the vest is 30 kilos [4st 10lbs] so I'm not going to carry that in my hands all the way home.
 I said 'You know what, I'll put my jacket over it'."